All about Gold

 And the biggest problem is, due to a lack of economic development, most people in these communities have little if any other choice if they want to survive.

-Because of the human and environmental costs of primary mining, supporters of the Fair Trade gold movement argue strongly in favour of the product.
+Because of the human and environmental costs of primary mining, supporters of the fair-mined gold movement argue strongly in favour of the product.
 And whilst we support their efforts to a degree, there is another alternative that we think is just as worthy.
 (Albeit for very different reasons.)

 As you can see in Table 1 above, recycled gold contributed around about 26% of global production in 2017 and has sat at around 25-30% since the mid-2000s (World Gold Council – 2018).